mhjort/trombi/README.md

 return floating point number from 0.0 to 1.0.
 The concurrency at that point of time will be `concurrency` times the returned number.

+#### Tuning parallelism

+Internally clj-gatling uses core.async which has a fixed size thread pool.
+For load test scripts that use high performance asynchronous non blocking IO (e.g. http-kit) library this is not an big issue.
+However, libraries that require thread per get request (e.g. clj-http) this is a real limitation.

+Latest version of core.async supports setting the thread pool size using system property `clojure.core.async.pool-size`.
+With that the thread pool could be set to match the concurrency used in the simulation.

 ### Examples

 See example project here: [metrics-simulation](https://github.com/mhjort/clj-gatling/tree/master/examples/metrics-simulation)